-The 9250 allows the user to control the relationship between the Channel Timers by setting the sync source for each timer.
-Independent events are all timed relative to the internal $T_0$ start pulse.
+The 9200 allows the user to control the relationship between the Channel Timers by setting the sync source for each timer.
+Independent events are all timed relative to the internal T_0 start pulse.
 Dependent events may be linked together by setting the sync source to the controlling event.
 This allows the instrument to match the timed events and adjustments can be made in one event without detuning the timing between it and the dependent event.

-Navigating the 9250
+Navigating the 9200

-Primary control of the 9250 is carried out either through the 9250 application (see 9250 application Menus) or through unit specific commands using a terminal program via USB (see Programming the 9250).
+Primary control of the 9200 is carried out either through the 9200 application (see 9200 application Menus) or through unit specific commands using a terminal program via USB (see Programming the 9200).
 Communication through Bluetooth is also available as an upgrade which will allow the same user interfaces as USB.
-The Run/Stop button serves the purpose of both power on/off as well as enabling/disabling the system output.
+The Run/Stop buttons found on either side of the 9200 serve the purpose of both power on/off as well as enabling/disabling the system output.